St Leo’s Convent of Mercy is situated on Dublin Road in Carlow Town.

-`A leisurely stroll through the streets of Carlow Town reveals a rich ecclesiastical history.
-This stretches all the way back to the sixth century when St. Croine Bheag, a female recluse, was associated with the area now known as Templecroney near the Haymarket.
-Tradition holds that it was she who advised St. Columbanus (St. Laserian’s Trail) to leave home to follow his monastic vocation.
+Moreover, a leisurely stroll through the streets of Carlow Town reveals a rich ecclesiastical history.
+This stretches all the way back to the sixth century.
+When St. Croine Bheag, a female recluse, was associated with the area now known as Templecroney near the Haymarket.
+Tradition holds that it was she who advised St. Columbanus (St. Laserian’s Trail) to leave home.
+And to follow his monastic vocation.
 There was also an early monastery in Carlow founded by St. Comgal of Bangor.

 Leo’s in Carlow, coming in fourth in 1837.
 The Convent building here was the first Mercy construction of its type and time.
 St. Leo’s College is the oldest secondary school in the South East.